 - 1/4 cup red wine vinegar

-- 2 Tbsp chopped fresh oregano
+- 2 Tablespoon chopped fresh oregano

 - Preheat oven to 400 degrees.
 Line two sheet pans with foil.